 The presence and participation of youth is synonymous with the concept of an Oratory.
 From its origins, the Oratory is that environment which opens its doors to youth and adolescents, providing the opportunity for them to find a sheltered place to come as they are and encounter others.
 The same can be said for the MSSP Oratory as it has always held to heart the formation and well-being of youth.

 In recent years, youth presence has been on the increase and the need was felt to minister widely and holistically to them.
-Following on the examples of other lay communities that meet at the Oratory, to date, we host five groups of youth who meet regularly and follow their own specific pastoral programme whilst, at the same time, participating in the wider community, especially throughout the main liturgical celebrations.
+Following on the examples of other lay communities that meet at the Oratory, to date, we host eight groups of youth who meet regularly and follow their own specific pastoral programme whilst, at the same time, participating in the wider community, especially throughout the main liturgical celebrations.

 The ages of our youth vary from 20-33 and amongst our groups, there has been the need to minister specifically to couples who have recently received the sacrament of marriage and have started a family.
 The Word of God remains central to the Youth Community with the practice of Lectio Divina.
 Specific formation courses are devised for our youth through the dedication and service of our youth leaders.